gravitational/teleport-plugins/testplan.md

 These tests should be run on both a fresh install of the version to be released as well as an upgrade of the previous version of Teleport Plugin.

-This test plan is based on [Teleports](https://github.com/gravitational/teleport/blob/master/docs/testplan.md), it should be ran on plugin release and with each new Teleport Release.
+This test plan is based on [Teleport's](https://github.com/gravitational/teleport/blob/master/docs/testplan.md), it should be run on plugin release and with each new Teleport Release.

 ### General Plugin Setup